-From our very first vintage to our ‘experimental’ Kindergarten Winery, our journey of four generations of family winemaking has been anything but dull.
+From our very first vintage to our experimental Kindergarten Winery, our journey of four generations of family winemaking has been anything but dull.
 As a key member of Australia’s First Families of Wine (AFFW), Brown Brothers is proud to have forged a reputation as innovators and trailblazers, both locally and abroad.

 John Francis Brown plants 10 acres of vines in Milawa, Victoria in 1885.
 The vines are mostly Riesling, Muscat and Shiraz grapes.
 In 1889 the first vintage of wine is produced in the Old Barn which still stands on the property today.